OWASP/www-policy/operational/expense-reimbursement.md

 - Proper compliance to policy and extenuating circumstances will be considered.
 - In consultation with the Executive Director, Treasurer will make final determination

-Our policies explicitly prohibit expenses and reimbursement behavior that personally enrich its Board, leaders, members, staff, or partners.
 It is a very serious matter if you record false or misleading information on expense reimbursements.
 You may not request reimbursement for expenses that you did not have or that were not business-related.

 ## Travel Assistance Programs